the Visceral self

 how does this remote class work?

 We gather online for four consecutive Wednesdays (6:00 - 8 PM CT).
-Class meetings include lively discussions of thoughtfully selected readings by masters of the body (think Maggie Nelson, Roxane Gay, Tony Judt, Nick Flynn, Dorothy Allison, and more) meant to serve as striking incarnations of the themes and techniques of visceral writing.
-We'll use sensory exercises to tap into the language of the body, and channel it into words.
-We'll have structured discussions of readings as well as student work.
+Class meetings (held via Zoom) include lively discussions of thoughtfully selected readings by masters of the body (think Maggie Nelson, Roxane Gay, Tony Judt, Nick Flynn, Dorothy Allison, and more).
+The readings serve as striking incarnations of the themes and techniques of visceral writing.
+We'll also use sensory exercises to tap into the language of the body and channel it into words.
+Class time includes structured discussions of readings as well as student work.
 Additional resources include a dedicated Elephant Rock portal for accessing essential class materials, one-on-one interaction with and feedback from course instructors, and a private Facebook community page for ongoing interaction outside class.

 what will writers take away?